-In Section \ref{Literature Review}, we review existing literature related to our research.
-In Section \ref{Models}, we define our decomposition model and topic models.
-In Section \ref{Properties}, we discuss which properties apply to our model.
-In Section \ref{Algorithms}, we discuss algorithms used to compute these decompositions.
-In Section \ref{Model Evaluation}, we discuss the metrics used to compare our models.
+In Section \ref{Literature Review} we review existing literature related to our research.
+In Section \ref{Models} we define our decomposition and topic models.
+In Section \ref{Properties} we discuss which properties apply to our models.
+In Section \ref{Algorithms} we discuss algorithms used to compute our decompositions.
+In Section \ref{Model Evaluation} we evaluate our models trained on the example data sets.